Physics-based tissue simulator to model multicellular systems: A study of liver regeneration and hepatocellular carcinoma recurrence: Results

-After a $70\%$ PH, we found that liver volume increased from day $1$, reaching a plateau by with a total increase of a factor $2.4$ in day $7$.
-Figures \ref{70ph}a and \ref{70ph}b illustrate this process in a qualitative a quantitative fashion respectively.
+After a $70\%$ PH, we found that liver volume increased from day $1$, reaching a plateau with a total increase of $0.72$-fold of the liver initial volume in day $7$.
+Figures \ref{70ph}a and \ref{70ph}b illustrate this process in a qualitative and a quantitative fashion respectively.
 Hepatocytes entered the cell cycle $2$ days after the PH, as shown in figure \ref{70ph}e.
-Although there were a few active proliferating hepatocytes at day $1$, liver volume had increased considerably by that time.
+Although there were a few active proliferating hepatocytes on day $1$, liver volume had increased considerably by that time.
 Then we measured the area of the hepatocytes (figure \ref{70ph}c) and found that hepatocytes increased their volume by $2.0$-fold the first day and gradually decrease by $1.5$-fold the $14^{th}$ day after the PH (figure \ref{70ph}d).
-These results are in great agreement with those obtained by Miyaoka et al. \cite{miyaoka1, miyaoka2}, and indicates that proliferation of hepatocytes alone could not account for the recovery of liver mass after a $70\%$ PH.
+These results are in agreement with those obtained by Miyaoka et al. \cite{miyaoka1, miyaoka2}, and indicate that proliferation of hepatocytes alone could not account for the recovery of liver mass after a $70\%$ PH.

+The animation of the liver regeneration process after a $70\%$ partial hepatectomy, can be seen in the S2 Video.

-Although the exact mechanisms underlying liver regeneration have not been fully characterized, studies have shown that after $70\%$ PH many of the upregulated growth factors in a regenerating liver are known for their angiogenic properties in vivo.
+Although the exact mechanisms underlying liver regeneration have not yet been fully characterized, studies have shown that after $70\%$ PH many of the upregulated growth factors in a regenerating liver are known for their angiogenic properties in vivo.
 For instance, vascular endothelial growth factor (VEGF) is upregulated after PH \cite{vs15, vs16, vs17}.
 It is a major pro-angiogenic factor \cite{vs18} and is thought to improve sinusoid reconstruction during the liver regeneration process \cite{vs19}.
-Some authors state that liver regeneration is at least partially dependent on angiogenesis.
+In the processes of angiogenesis associated with tissue regeneration, two phases are described; an induction phase and another proliferative angiogenesis phase.
+In post-hepatectomy liver regeneration models, the first is calculated during the first $4$ days and the second between days $4-12$ \cite{C5}.